weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-openai.md

 _Note: you can also use the [Weaviate configuration tool](../getting-started/installation.html#customize-your-weaviate-setup) to create a Weaviate setup with this module._

+_Note: Starting with `v1.11.0` the `OPENAI_APIKEY` variable is now optional and you can instead provide the key at insert/query time as an HTTP header._

+### Providing the API Key at runtime
+Starting with version `v1.11.0` you no longer need to provide the API key as an environment variable.
+Alternatively you can now also set it at query time.
+To do so include the following HTTP Header in every request that contacts the OpenAI API (e.g. both inserts and queries): `X-OpenAI-Api-Key: <openai-api-key>`.

 ### Model selection on class level

 If you want to use the OpenAI embeddings for your data objects, you need to set the `text2vec-openai` vectorizer on a class level.
 Working with Weaviate classes in a schema is described in detail [here](../data-schema/schema-configuration.html).
 Weaviate automatically determines which endpoints need to be used for vectorizing and querying data.